 For the purpose of understanding Ethereum’s transition and the differences between Eth1 and Eth2, let’s imagine two trains moving down separate tracks…

-Ethereum 1 = Steam powered loco-motive
+Ethereum 1.0 = Steam powered loco-motive

-- Difficult to upgrade and maintain
+- Difficult to contribute, upgrade and, maintain

-Ethereum 2 = A modern electric bullet train
+Ethereum 2.0 = Modern electric bullet train

-- Far more energy efficient
+- Energy efficient